awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 ## Publish your application to the repository<a name="cloudformation-serverless-application-procedure-step-2"></a>

 To publish an application, you first upload the application code\.
 Store your code artifacts \(for example, Lambda functions, scripts, configuration files\) in an Amazon S3 bucket your account owns\.
-When you upload your application, it is initially set to private, meaning it is only available to the AWS account that created it\.
+When you upload your application, it is initially set to private, meaning that it is only available to the AWS account that created it\.
 You'll need to create an IAM policy that grants AWS Serverless Application Repository permissions to access the artifacts you uploaded\.

 **To publish your serverless application to the serverless application repository**